excalith/git-cheats/README.md

 With Git Cheats you can;

-- Easily search for commands
+- Easily search for commands by name
 - Filter a group of commands by category
 - Copy usage examples to paste into your terminal
 - Click any command name to launch the original documentation
-- Show and hide commands depending on their complexity through dropdown menu (`Basic`, `Normal`, `Advanced`)
+- Show and hide commands depending on their complexity through the menu (`Basic`, `Normal`, `Advanced`)

 Also includes `strict` cookies to remember your preferences next time you launch the app.
 Nothing is stored on the server.